MISP/misp-rfc/misp-galaxy-format/raw.md

 }
 ~~~~

-cfr-suspected-victims, cfr-suspected-state-sponsor, cfr-type-of-incident and cfr-target-category **MAY** be used to report information gathered from CFR's (Council on Foreign Relations) [@?CFR] Cyber Operations Tracker.  cfr-suspected-victims is represented as an array containing one or more strings and **SHALL** be present. cfr-suspected-state-sponsor is represented as a string and **SHALL** be present. cfr-type-of-incident is represented as a string or an array and **SHALL** be present. cfr-target-category is represented as an array containing one or more strings ans **SHALL** be present.
+cfr-suspected-victims, cfr-suspected-state-sponsor, cfr-type-of-incident and cfr-target-category **MAY** be used to report information gathered from CFR's (Council on Foreign Relations) [@?CFR] Cyber Operations Tracker.  cfr-suspected-victims is represented as an array containing one or more strings and **SHALL** be present. cfr-suspected-state-sponsor is represented as a string and **SHALL** be present. cfr-type-of-incident is represented as a string or an array and **SHALL** be present. **RECOMMENDED** but not exhaustive list of possible values for cfr-type-of-incident includes "Espionage", "Denial of service", "Sabotage". cfr-target-category is represented as an array containing one or more strings ans **SHALL** be present. **RECOMMENDED** but not exhaustive list of possible values for cfr-target-category includes "Private sector", "Government", "Civil society", "Military".

 Example use of the cfr-suspected-victims, cfr-suspected-state-sponsor, cfr-type-of-incident, cfr-target-category fields in the threat-actor galaxy:

 ~~~~
 {
   "meta": {